Higgins Returns to UTEP as Offensive Coordinator & Quarterbacks Coach, Kugler Calls on Choate to Coordinate Defense

 Football Head Coach Sean Kugler Hires Offensive and Defensive Coordinators

-He has coached in nine bowl games - 2000 Humanitarian Bowl, 2005-2009 Las Vegas Bowl, 2010 New Mexico Bowl, 2011 Little Caesars Pizza Bowl and 2013 Heart of Dallas Bowl.
+Higgins has coached in nine bowl games - 2000 Humanitarian Bowl, 2005-2009 Las Vegas Bowl, 2010 New Mexico Bowl, 2011 Little Caesars Pizza Bowl and 2013 Heart of Dallas Bowl.
 He has also coached 15 players who have signed NFL contracts.

-Most recently Higgins spent two seasons at Purdue (2011-12), coaching the wide receivers and acting as the Boilermakers' interim head coach for the Heart of Dallas Bowl.
+Before making his way back to El Paso, Higgins spent two seasons at Purdue (2011-12), coaching the wide receivers and acting as the Boilermakers' interim head coach for the Heart of Dallas Bowl.

 He was also Purdue's interim offensive coordinator for the final three games of the 2012 regular season with Nord sidelined due to a back injury.